FarronF/limerick-council-meetings/meetings/2024/11/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 2nd October 2024.md

 however raised a number of queries including what engagement had taken place with the

-Board of Management of the school, the number of students driving to school and the--- 4
+Board of Management of the school, the number of students driving to school and the
+---
+4

 provision of car parking within the school.
 Concerns were raised with regard to the layout of